ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ### Legacy compatibility notes

-`SiteAccess` limitation is deprecated and is not used actively in public PHP API, but is allowed for being able to read / create limitations for legacy.
+`SiteAccess` limitation is deprecated and isn't used actively in public PHP API, but is allowed for being able to read / create limitations for legacy.

 ## Shipment Owner limitation